Suitable for all skin types, including sensitive

 The Ingredients: Thermal spring water and nitrogen (that's it)

-There's actually only two ingredients in the mist: thermal spring water and nitrogen.
-The water comes from the Avène spring in the South of France, which has a high mineral concentration and soothing properties that can help to treat skin conditions like atopic dermatitis, eczema, psoriasis, and burns.
+There are actually only two ingredients in the mist: thermal spring water and nitrogen.
+The water comes from the Avène spring in the South of France, which has a high mineral concentration and soothing, anti-inflammatory properties that may help to treat skin conditions like atopic dermatitis, eczema, psoriasis, and burns.
 The nitrogen is for atomizing purposes only, so it's easiest to think of this as pure thermal spring water (fun fact: the water is actually completely uncontaminated until you dispense it).

 How to Apply: Choose your own adventure

 You really can use Avène's Thermal Spring Water however you like.
 Personally, I use it to dampen my face between skincare steps, because my facialist told me doing this is great for product absorption.
 I also find it gives the skin a plumper, fresher appearance in the long run.

 It also works as a makeup setter, a soothing mist when you’re feeling irritated, a refresher throughout the day, or to dampen your brushes or makeup blender.
 Pro tip: store it in the fridge and next time a hot day rolls around, you’ll have chilled French water at your service.
 Fancy, I know.

 Results vary depending on how you’re using it, but I find when I use Avène's Thermal Spring Water to sandwich my skincare products, my skin looks so juicy and hydrated.
 The mist itself is super fine, so I love the freshness it brings to a finished makeup look as well.
 It also provides the perfect amount of moisture if you need to re-blend your makeup amidst a long day, but don't want to start over at square one.
 For this, simply mist the product all over and use a blender to nix creasing and push foundation back into the skin.